taui11/mycoBinR/README.md

 <!-- badges: end -->

+**mycoBinR** helps you organize and analyze outputs from a Snakemake-based fungal/metagenome assembly pipeline.
+At the current stage, the package is designed to work **directly with the directory structure and file naming conventions produced by the author’s Snakemake workflow**.
+To use it successfully, you must either **run that pipeline** or **replicate its exact output layout and file formats** (assemblies, coverage, BUSCO, taxonomy, BAM files, etc.).

-**mycoBinR** helps you organize pipeline file paths and build tidy, analysis-ready tables for fungal/metagenome assemblies.
-It integrates contig metrics (coverage, GC, BUSCO, taxonomy), parses telomeres, refines consensus taxonomy using read-connection “bubbles”, and exports per-taxon **FASTA**/**BED** bins.
+It integrates contig metrics (coverage, GC, BUSCO, taxonomy), parses telomeres, refines consensus taxonomy using read-connection “bubbles”, and exports per-taxon **FASTA** and **BED** bins.

-This README is written in the style of the [*r-pkgs*](https://r-pkgs.org/) website: short motivation, reproducible examples, and clear function sections.

 ------------------------------------------------------------------------